terrehbyte/CharacterMotorDev/README.md

 - [ ] Create a hazard course
 - [ ] Create a more complete playground
 - [ ] Method for teleportation
+- [ ] Major refactor to use a cast/sweep-based test instead of move-and-check approach
 - [ ] Refactor to generic-purpose Kinematic Body
 - [ ] Refactor to support different collision shapes